eclipse-tractusx/sldt-bpn-discovery/docs/1-introduction-and-goals.md

 ## 1 Introduction and goals

-The Digital Twins are no longer administrated in a central registry anymore.
-The implementation of two services, "Discovery Finder" and "BPN Discovery", ensure that Eclipse Data Space Connectors (EDC) can be found in the decentralized environment.
+The Digital Twins are no longer administrated in a central registry.
+The implementation of two services, "Discovery Finder" and "BPN
+Discovery", ensure that Eclipse Data Space Connectors (EDC) can be found in the decentralized environment.